actor-framework/actor-framework/manual/TypeInspection.rst

 We designed CAF with distributed systems in mind.
 Hence, all message types must be serializable.
 Using a message type that is not serializable causes a compiler error unless explicitly listed as unsafe message type by the user (see :ref:`unsafe-message-type`).
+Any unsafe message type may used only for messages that remain local, i.e., never cross the wire.

 .. _type-inspection-data-model:

 Data Model
 ----------

-Type inspection in CAF uses a hierarchical, object-oriented data model.
-The main abstraction is the *object*.
+Type inspection in CAF uses a hierarchical data model with the following building blocks:

+built-in types
+  - Signed and unsigned integer types for 8, 16, 32 and 64 bit
+  - The floating point types ``float``, ``double`` and ``long double``
+  - Bytes, booleans, and strings

+lists
+  Dynamically-sized container types such as ``std::vector``.

+tuples
+  Fixed-sized container types such as ``std::tuple`` or ``std::array`` as well as builtin C array types.

+maps
+  Dynamically-sized container types with key/value pairs such as ``std::map``.

+objects
+  User-defined types.
 An object has one or more *fields*.
 Fields have a *name* and may be *optional*.
-Further, fields can take on several different (but fixed) *types*.
+Further, fields may take on a fixed number of different types.

-Depending on its type, a field contains: a single *value*, a variable-length *sequence*, or a fixed-size *tuple*.

 To see how this maps to C++ types, consider the following type definition: